 As we enter August and fall becomes closer, demand usually eases which lowers prices and lowers the chance of a bidding war.
 While anything can happen in 2020, the chances of you getting a better deal on a new home increases in the winter.

 The uptick of COVID-19 cases in the U.S. has impacted the lives and incomes of many Americans, putting some out of work entirely.
 As a result, many consumers have had to put major financial purchases on hold (buying a home included).

 Though this is certainly no positive for the overall economy, it does mean a less competitive housing market may be on the way in some places—especially ones severely impacted by the outbreak.
 It could mean lower home prices, fewer bidding wars, and sellers more willing to negotiate to make a deal happen.

 Just use precaution if you’re buying in an area with a high number of confirmed coronavirus cases.
 Stick to virtual tours when possible, avoid large open houses, and see if you can do your closing appointment all online.
-You should also take the proper sanitary precautions: avoid shaking hands, wash up after touring a property, and stick to the six-foot rule when you’re around other people.
+You should also take the proper sanitary precautions: avoid shaking hands, wash up after touring a property, wear a mask, and stick to the six-foot rule when you’re around other people.

 5. Home prices might drop.

 Home prices were on a tear last year, but it seems they have more or less steadied in recent months.
 According to the CoreLogic Home Price Index, prices were up just 0.1 percent between December and January, and the predicted jump from January to February is a mere 0.2 percent.